roolebo/tianocore.github.io/Design-Meeting.md

 https://edk2.groups.io/g/devel/calendar

 ## Contact
-Please email the list, or myself directly with design ideas that you'd like to see discussed.
+Please email the list with design ideas that you'd like to see discussed.